tbates/tbates.github.io/_posts/draft posts/1890-12-01-Why-use-OpenMx.markdown

 title: "Why should I use OpenMx?"
 date: 1890-12-01 00:00
 comments: true
-categories: models
+categories: basic
 ---

 #### This page is not finished.
 When done it will list up why one should choose OpenMx
-#### This is just a stub beginning!

 # Why should I use OpenMx?

-1. It's where umx can help you ☺
+1. Because of umx ☺
 2. Ecosystem
 	* MetaSEM
 	* Onyx
+3. Use both matrices and paths as appropriate
-3. Open Mx is general purpose
+4. Open Mx is general purpose
 	* Handle an extremely wide variety of models.
 If necessary, OpenMx lets you code algebra and even optimisers by hand.
-4. It's open source
-5. It's fast
+	* Multiple groups
+	* Multi-level
-	* Prove it!
+	* IRT
+5. Open source and under active development
 6. Scales up
 	1. Parallel processing
 		* Timing example
-	2. Multiple groups

 ### Constrain K to take a value fixed in another matrix (no real use...)